thewca/wca-regulations/wca-regulations_2012.md

 ## Article F: Clock Solving
 - F1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
-- F2) The judge shall place scrambled puzzle onto the Stackmat in a standing position.
+- F2) The judge shall place scrambled puzzle onto the mat in a standing position.
-- F3) At the end of the inspection period, the competitor shall place the puzzle onto the Stackmat in a standing position.
+- F3) At the end of the inspection period, the competitor shall place the puzzle onto the mat in a standing position.
 If the positions of any pins have been in any way changed from their scrambled positions, a +2 penalty shall be applied.

 ## Article G: Magic Solving {The following regulations also apply to differently named, like puzzles.)
 - G1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.